 Tip #2 – Boost Your Social Media Posts

 On Facebook and Instagram, you are able to boost a post, or put money behind it, so that it reaches more people than it would organically, or without any financial support.

 I recommend a budget of between $2.50-$5 a day, per post, to a max of $10-$20 per boosted post.
 Run the boost for about 4-7 days.
-Doing the math, at 4 weeks per month, this should keep you under $100 per month.
+Doing the math, at 4 weeks per month, should keep you under $100 per month.
 You can also run one or two posts for $50-$100 over a longer 10+ day campaign if you have something you really want to push for that month.

 Target locally.
 You can have an open audience where you select a radius around your building or you can make it more specific if the audience is just too large.
 Ideally, the lowest I’d go would be over 1,000 as anything under won’t do you any good (if the post is very specific).
 A good size to aim for would be 20,000 – 50,000 if you’re looking to maximize your reach.
-Even if the audience is 100,000+, yes, it’s a little larger than we’d like, however, until you create your own audiences than it’s not such a bad idea to start broad and slowly taper your audience.
+Even if the audience is 100,000+, yes, it’s a little larger than we’d like, however, until you create your own audience than it’s not such a bad idea to start broad and slowly taper your audience.

 Tip #3 – Respect The Customer Journey